hletrd/GPUPhotometry/README.md

 # Photometry
- * needs cfitsio to be built.
+ * needs cfitsio, OpenCL to be built.
  * Performs bias, dark, flat calibration automatically

 ## How to configure